aminoa/auto-daily-screener/README.md

 2. Right click on Task Scheduler library and click 'Create Basic Task'.
 Put a name and description (I put "Auto Daily Screener" for the name, how creative)

 3. Have it run daily (lol) at 12:00 AM.
+You can leave the date and the recurrence the same.
 Then click 'start a program'.
 Browse to the ads.exe file and click on it.
+Now you'll want to copy the file directory to the "Start in" directory **without** the executable.
+Example: the program directory is "\..\ads\ads.exe".
+Thus, the start in directory should be "..\ads" without the final backslash character.
+Don't put "" when putting the paths into the task scheduler.
 Click next and then finish.

+4. Now right click on the task you just created and click properties.
+Click conditions and uncheck the box which says "Start the task only if the computer is on AC power".
+Next click settings and check the "Run task as soon as possible after a scheduled start is missed".
+Click ok.

 4. Voila!
 The script now runs at midnight meaning that you'll always have the daily screener ready before class in the morning.
 Hope you enjoy!